-e) Treatment of Disciplinary Sanctions in Other Jurisdictions a) When Court Order Required
+e) Treatment of Disciplinary or Other Sanctions in Other Jurisdictions

-For the purposes of this subsection, this Court shall treat public censures imposed by another bar authority as identical to a public reprimand imposed by this Court.
-This Court shall not impose reciprocal discipline for another bar authority's imposition of any level of discipline other than disbarment, suspension, or public reprimand.
+For the purposes of this subsection, this Court shall treat public censures imposed by another court as identical to a public reprimand imposed by this Court.
+This Court shall treat any injunctive action based on an attorney's physical or mental condition as identical to transfer to disability inactive status.
+This Court shall not impose reciprocal discipline for another court's imposition of any level of discipline other than disbarment, suspension, or public reprimand.